How payments on account work in FreeAgent

 Payments on account in your FreeAgent tax return

-When you fill in your tax return in FreeAgent, you’ll see that it works out your payments on account for the next tax year and displays this figure in box 11 on the Tax Adjustments page.
+FreeAgent will work out your payments on account for the next tax year and display this figure in box 11.

-So if you’re preparing your 2016/17 tax return (the return that covers the tax year that runs to 5th April 2017), FreeAgent will show you how much you can expect to pay on account for 2017/18.
+For example, if you’re preparing your 2021/22 tax return (the return that covers the tax year that runs to 5th April 2022), FreeAgent will show you how much you can expect to pay on account for 2022/23.